Frequently Asked Questions

 What about cameras?
 Are pictures available?

 We don't recommend taking cameras unless they are waterproof.
-There is a company that take pictures of all rafts going through the whitewater (mid-June to Labor Day).
+There is a company that take pictures of all rafts going through the whitewater section (mid-June to Labor Day).
 They are available for you to check out and purchase when you get back to our office.
-They are also available online when you return.

 How safe are these trips?